weaversd/MUC16Analysis.jl/README.md

 **<ins>Main Workflow:</ins>**
 fasta file of aa sequences to compare -> distance matrix -> format distance matrix -> upgma -> newick file

+It is possible to run UPGMA clustering on any distance matrix (doesn't have to be from protein sequences).
+To do this, the distance matrix must be in a csv file where the first row is column names (these are the leaf names in the tree).
+The rows don't have labels, but the order must be the same as the columns (which will result in 0's in the diaganol).
+See below for an example:

+If this is the case you can run `create_dm_df()` with the csv file, followed by `upgma()` which will perform the clustering.
+Alternatively, you can create a distance matrix in the same format described above as a DataFrame object in julia, and run `add_missing()` on it, followed by `upgma()`.

 ## Functions for Main Workflow
 *Note that arguments prior to ';' do not have keywords and are positional.
 Arguments after ';' need the keyword specified.
 This is most important in `upgma()`.